All Episodes

 They want you to envy them.

-They want you to distrust them, they want you to resent them, and they want you to think they need to be punished.
+And they want you to think they need to be punished.

-They're the ones that are waiting around for Obama to create magic, to wave a magic wand to help them out of whatever mire they consider themselves to be in.
+They're the ones that are waiting around for Obama to create magic, to wave a magic wand, to help them out of whatever mire they consider themselves to be in.

 Yet all around them, they see people escaping, and they do resent it.